 Topology of Numbers

 The plan is for this to be an introductory textbook on elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
-The book might have been called "Geometry of Numbers" except that this already has an established meaning different from what we have in mind here.
-In choosing the name "Topology of Numbers" we mean the word "Topology" in the general sense of "geometrical arrangement" rather than its usual mathematical meaning.
-Perhaps the term "Topography" conveys the idea better, and indeed a fair amount of the book is devoted to studying Conway's topographs associated to quadratic forms in two variables.
+The title "Topology of Numbers" is intended to convey this idea of a more geometric slant, where we are using the word "Topology" in the general sense of "geometrical arrangement" rather than its usual mathematical meaning of a set with certain specified subsets called open sets.
+A fair portion of the book is devoted to studying Conway's topographs associated to quadratic forms in two variables, so perhaps the title could have been "Topography of Numbers" instead.

 The current version of the book is still just a preliminary draft, so it is incomplete and lacking in polish at many points.

-You can download a pdf file of what currently exists of the book, about 140 pages.
+You can download a pdf file of what currently exists of the book, about 160 pages.
+This version was posted in July 2017.
+The main changes from the previous version occur in Chapter 6 which has been considerably expanded.

 Chapter 0.
 Preview